yassir63/oai5g-mep/README.md

 ### Basic usage

-The mental model is we are dealing with essentially three states:
+The mental model is that we are dealing with essentially three states:

 * (0) initially, the FIT/R2lab nodes are down;
 * (1) after setup, 3 FIT/R2lab node are loaded with the proper image to deploy the blueprint, and depending on the UEs selected more FIT nodes can be loaded with Quectel-specific UE images;